Parenting time (formerly access)

 - The way your ex is behaving is hurting your relationship with your child

 - You worry that your ex will kidnap your child

-- You have recently separated and there is no custody or access agreement between you and your ex
+- You have recently separated and there is no parenting order between you and your ex

 - Your ex is refusing to allow you to see/visit the child/children

-If you are a grandparent seeking custody or access and you are financially eligible, we may cover the cost of a lawyer who will help Legal Aid determine if your case has a good chance of succeeding.
+If you are a grandparent seeking decision-making responsibility or contact and you are financially eligible, we may cover the cost of a lawyer who will help Legal Aid determine if your case has a good chance of succeeding.